LeBron James Gets An Unusual Welcome From California Congressman

 “I spoke to (LeBron) during the playoffs and then I talked to him last night, right after the decision.
 I told him, ‘Welcome to the family, man,'” Bryant revealed on the program.
 “It sounds crazy but I said, ‘Dude, you are part of the family now.
 So anything you need on my end, I got you.
 Whatever the case may be, I am here for you.'”

 Bryant went on to wish James and his family well in their transition from Cleveland to Los Angeles and said he was looking forward to seeing them.
-The five time championship winning guard expressed the importance of helping “your brothers” do well.
+The five-time championship-winning guard expressed the importance of helping “your brothers” do well.

 After playing in the league for two decades and spending his entire career with the Lakers, Bryant said it was time for somebody else to have their run on the team.